Sarma-Bogomol'nyi equations in superconductivity: Abrikosov equations

 One of the hallmarks of the superconductive state is the existence of topological defects, the Abrikosov flux lines \cite{Abrikosov}, that play a central role in the destruction of superconductivity by a magnetic field in type-II superconductors.
 An individual flux line possesses the following properties \cite{Abrikosov,LL9}:

 The superconductive density $n(\rho)$ (where $\rho$ is the distance from the vortex axis coinciding with the $z$-axis of cylindrical system of coordinates ($\rho$, $\varphi$, $z$)) is suppressed within the vortex core, whose size is set by the coherence length $\xi$ (\ref{parameters}).
 The $n(\rho)$ dependence is an increasing function of $\rho$ that approaches its bulk value $n(\rho\rightarrow\infty)=n_{0}$ from below.
 There is an accompanied profile of the magnetic field pointing in the $z$ direction; the field is a decreasing function of $\rho$ falling off over a length scale set by the London penetration depth $\lambda$ (\ref{parameters}).
-The magnetic flux associated with the flux line is quantized.
+The magnetic flux associated with the flux line is quantized in units of the flux quantum $2\pi\hbar c/|e|$.

-The flux line is a $z$-independent solution to the GL equations that minimizes the free energy per unit length: